Trump aides were in constant touch with senior Russian officials during campaign

 Adding to US investigators' concerns were intercepted communications between Russian officials before and after the election discussing their belief that they had special access to Trump, two law enforcement officials tell CNN.
 These officials cautioned the Russians could have been exaggerating their access.

-CNN has reached out to the White House, Flynn and Manafort for comment.
+CNN has reached out to the White House and Flynn for comment.
+In an interview, Manafort emphatically denied that he was in contact with Russians known to US intelligence.

-Manafort dismissed the account to The New York Times, which published a similar story Tuesday night.
+"That is 100% not true, at least as far as me," he said.
+"I cannot believe that they are including me in anything like that.
+I have not been involved in any of these activities."

-"I have no idea what this is referring to.
-I have never knowingly spoken to Russian intelligence officers, and I have never been involved with anything to do with the Russian government or the Putin administration or any other issues under investigation today," Manafort said to the paper.
+Manafort said he did not know where US officials got the idea that he was in contact with suspected Russian operatives during the campaign but said he never spoke with any Russian officials during that time.

 The extensive contacts drew concerns of US intelligence and law enforcement officials in part because it came at a time of Russian cyberactivities targeting mostly Democratic Party political organizations.